Hot Yoga and Calorie Burning: Separating Fact from Fiction

 Separating Fact from Fiction

-Hot yoga, also known as Bikram yoga or heated yoga, has gained popularity in recent years for its unique blend of traditional yoga poses practiced in a heated room.
-While hot yoga offers numerous benefits for physical and mental well-being, it also comes with potential drawbacks that individuals should consider before committing to a regular practice.
+Hot yoga, also known as Bikram or heated yoga, has gained popularity recently for its unique blend of traditional yoga poses practiced in a heated room.
+While hot yoga offers numerous benefits for physical and mental well-being, it also has potential drawbacks that individuals should consider before committing to a regular practice.

 Hot Yoga - Calories Burning